 Portland Police Headquarters – Photo by Aaron Hockley

-Justice Interest Group: The Justice Interest Group previously worked with the LWV of Oregon Action Committee to advocate for improvements in juvenile justice.
-The group proposed the recent study of Portland Police Bureau: Oversight and Accountability.
-Some members of the group were members of the study committee.
-Now, this Interest Group is working with the LWVPDX Action Committee.
-Using our new advocacy position, they propose testimony about improving public safety and police interactions with the community.
+Justice Interest Group: The Justice Interest Group worked with the LWV of Oregon Action Committee to advocate for improvements in juvenile justice.
+The group proposed the 2020-2021 study of Portland Police Bureau: Oversight and Accountability.
+Currently this Interest Group works with the LWVPDX Action Committee.
+Using our adopted advocacy position, they propose testimony about improving public safety and police interactions with the community.

 At a recent meeting, the Justice Interest Group heard from Mike Myers, the City of Portland’s first community safety transition director.
 Mila Mimica, communication aide, also attended this meeting.
 Mike has been working alongside Council offices, community leaders, Portland Fire & Rescue, the Portland Police Bureau, the Portland Bureau of Emergency Management, and the Bureau of Emergency Communications to co-create a community safety strategic plan.